There are many types of planned gifts. Here are a few of the most common:

 In this method of planned giving, ASN is set up as a percentage or full beneficiary of an account.
 Accounts that generally enable beneficiary arrangements include bank accounts, brokerage accounts, life insurance policies, traditional IRAs and other retirement plans.
 A set-aside in your account can result in tax savings for your heirs, and ASN will receive part or all of your account after your death.

 An endowment is the best way to create a permanent tribute.
-With a major gift of $100,000, ASN will create a named fund that will support a program, award, etc. in perpetuity.
+With a major gift ($25,000-$100,000 or more), ASN will create a named fund that will support its dedicated program or award in perpetuity.
 An example is the E.L.R.
-Stokstad Fund, endowed by the Stokstad family, which extends an annual award for outstanding fundamental research in nutrition (preference is given to scientists at relatively early stages in their careers).
+Stokstad Fund, endowed by the Stokstad family, which extends an annual award for outstanding fundamental research in nutrition to scientists at relatively early stages in their careers.

 How to Create a Planned Gift

-- Our legal name is: American Society for Nutrition, Inc.
+- Our legal name is: American Society for Nutrition

 - Our address is: 9650 Rockville Pike, Bethesda, MD,